NeuroTech-Leuven/TheMindWitcher/src/Emotions/README.md

 To achieve the emotion classification goal, two different decorders were initially considered: a deep learning and a machine learning approach.
 However, since we observed the DL model to overfit the training data significantly, we further developed the ML approach as the most viable option for this application.

-In what follows, the different steps in the emotion pipeline are explained: the preprocessing, the machine learning decoder (including feature extraction and classification) and the pre-training.
+In what follows, the different steps in the emotion pipeline are explained: the pre-training, the preprocessing and machine learning decoder (including feature extraction and classification).

+## Pre-training the model

+The public dataset [SEED IV dataset](https://bcmi.sjtu.edu.cn/home/seed/seed-iv.html) was used to pre-train our models.
+Once pre-trained, the model could be used in a "plug-and-play" manner.

+The dataset consists of 15 users' recordings across 3 sessions of 24 trials each.
+Each of these trials is an EEG recording of a total of 2m50s, sampled at 200 Hz.
+The dataset includes 6 male subjects and 9 female subjects, each experiencing the four different states of emotions for which we aimed to build the classifier.

 ## Preprocessing